-The Federation services configuration section has two edit boxes:
+The External Identity Provider section has two edit boxes:

 XML metadata of Service Provider

 This metadata describes your NAM deployment in SAML 2.0 format.
-As described in the procedure that follows, you will need to take a copy of it from here (copy to clipboard or down as a file) and deliver it to your IdP.
+During configuration, you need to take a copy of it from here (Copy to clipboard or Download metadata as a file) and deliver it to your IdP.

 XML metadata of Identity Provider

 This metadata describes your IdP in SAML 2.0 format.
-As described in the procedure that follows, you will need to take a copy of the data from your IdP and paste or upload it here.
+During configuration, you will need to take a copy of the data from your IdP and paste it here or Upload file.